Dropshipping in Belgium via local fulfilment: the guide

 Customer expectations have drastically changed in 2025-2026

-Question: How long do customers expect delivery to take in 2025-2026?
-Answer: Belgian and Dutch consumers expect delivery within 24-48 hours in 2025-2026.
-A PostNL study shows that 73% of online shoppers are willing to pay more for same-day delivery.
+Belgian and Dutch consumers increasingly expect delivery within 24-48 hours.
+Research by Sendcloud among more than 8,000 consumers shows that 31% of online shoppers are willing to pay more for same-day delivery.

-Question: Why does traditional dropshipping no longer work?
-Answer: Classic dropshipping with delivery times of 2-3 weeks simply no longer meets the expectations of 2026.
+Classic dropshipping with delivery times of 2-3 weeks simply no longer meets those expectations.
 Customers are accustomed to Amazon Prime and Bol.com next-day delivery.

 For performance marketing campaigns, fast delivery is crucial: ads often promise “fast delivery” but cannot deliver on this with traditional dropshipping.

-Practical tip: Start by storing your 5 best-selling products locally.
-This typically covers 40-50% of your total order volume with minimal stock risk.
+Practical tip: Start by storing a handful of bestsellers locally and expand towards your top 20% best-selling products: these typically cover 60-70% of your order volume with limited stock risk.

 The shift towards faster fulfillment offers opportunities for entrepreneurs who get into local warehousing solutions early.
 By sending products in advance to micro-warehouses in Belgium or the Netherlands, you retain the flexibility of dropshipping without the disadvantages of long waiting times.